-WIRING - MAIN POWER
+WIRING - Main Power

-Refer to the unit rating plate for wire sizing information and maximum fuse or "HACR Type"circuit breaker size.
+Refer to the unit serial plate for wire sizing information and maximum fuze size.
 Each outdoor unit is marked with a "Minimum Circuit Ampacity."
 This means that the field wiring used must be sized to carry that amount of current.
-Depending on the installed Kw of electric heat, there may be two field power circuits required.
-If this is the case, the unit serial plate will so indicate.
-Some models are suitable only for connection with copper wire, while others can be wired with either copper or aluminum wire.
-Each unit and/or wiring diagram will be marked "Use Copper Conductors Only" or "Use Copper or Aluminum Conductors."
-These instructions MUST BE adhered to.
+Each unit and/or unit wiring diagram is also marked "Use Copper Conductors Only," meaning that the terminations are not suitable for aluminum wiring.
 Refer to the National Electrical Code for complete current carrying capacity data on the various insulation grades of wiring material.

-The unit rating plate lists a "Maximum Time Delay Fuse" or "HACR Type" circuit breaker that is to be used with the equipment.
-The correct size must be used for proper circuit protection and also to assure that there will be no nuisance tripping due to the momentary high starting current of the compressor motor.
+The unit rating plate lists a "Maximum Time Delay Fuse" that is to be used with the equipment.
+The correct size fuse must be used for proper circuit protection and also to assure that there will be no nuisance tripping due to the momentary high starting current of the compressor motor.